Ann Arbor Huron High School – HuronRiverRats1

 - Networking 101

 - Cryptography 101

 Capture the Flag is a learning tool designed to take the stress out of the daunting task of learning cyber security concepts and turning it into a fun, self-paced game.
 CTF is a means to assess and gain individual skills across a broad range of systems and challenges.
 Participants traverse through challenges in the game environment using penetration testing and forensic skills to find flags and earn points.
+They will use the open source tool available on their Kali Linux Virtual Machine to complete the challenges given to them.
 Each challenge track is built around a specific security skillset, such as website vulnerability exploitation, SQL injection, and cracking weak passwords.